-From EORI numbers to EFTA, there are a few terms you need to be aware of when shipping within the EU.
+From EORI numbers to IOSS, there are a few terms you need to be aware of when shipping to an EU country.
 Find out what they mean and what else you need to check before shipping.

-However, while movement within the EU may be free of customs regulations – export controls, export licences, restrictions and dangerous goods rules may still apply to goods going in and out of your country.
+However, while movement within the EU may be free of customs regulations, certain rules may still apply to highly regulated goods like dangerous goods dual-use items, or excise goods going in and out of your country.

 The 27 member countries of the European Union are Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Within Europe there are overseas and special territories such as Guadeloupe and the Canary Islands.
-These territories often have direct association and agreements with the EU, which means that while they form part of the EU, they may require a customs declaration to move goods in and out of their country, and duties and taxes may have to be paid.
+Within the EU, there are overseas and special territories such as Guadeloupe and the Canary Islands.
+While they form part of the EU, they may require a customs declaration to move goods in and out of their country, and duties and taxes may have to be paid.

-For more information about the specific customs regulations of the EU's overseas and special territories, check the government website of the relevant territory.
+For more information about the specific customs regulations of the EU's overseas and special territories, check the European Commission website.
 You can also ask the receiver or your chosen carrier.

 It’s important to note that while Norway, Switzerland, Iceland and Liechtenstein are a part of Europe, they’re not in the EU.
 But they have a trade agreement with the EU as another customs union called EFTA, the European Free Trade Association.
 This means you need to declare your goods at customs, as well as provide a commercial invoice and other necessary documents.
 Find out more about this topic on the EFTA website.